kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-We are using a structure directive `ngIf` that is part of Angular to conditionally display that error message.
-However, even though it is better than nothing, that message is not really descriptive, and considering our tricky validation (first letter needs to be an `a`), which will put off any user from this form, we definitely need better error messages.
-So here's a better solution.
+We are using a structure directive `ngIf` (provided by Angular) to conditionally display the error message.
+However, even though it is better than showing nothing, the message by itself own is not really descriptive enough.
+Considering our tricky validation (where the first letter needs to be an `a`) we definitely need more descriptive error messages.
+So here's a better solution:

 {% highlight html %}